docknetwork/api-docs/source/index.html.md

 `POST /anchors/`

-This is an operation to create an Anchor for one or more documents.
-Remember, if more than one docs are given, a merkle tree is created and root is anchored.
+To create an anchor, you can use more than one docs; it is called Batching.
+Batching (combining multiple anchors into one) can be used to save on transaction costs by anchoring multiple documents in a single transaction as a merkle tree root.

+The anchoring module is hashing algorithm and hash length agnostic.
+You can post a multi hash, or even use the identity hash; the chain doesn't care.
+One thing to note is that rather than storing your anchor directly, the anchoring module will store the `blake2b256` hash of the anchor.
+Dock provides a [fully functioning reference client](https://fe.dock.io/#/anchor/batch) for anchoring.

 > Body parameter